What Did Jesus Do?

 Jesus Heals People

-And for those who claim that miraculous healing doesn’t apply today, check out Jesus’s future-focused statement in John 14:12: “Whoever believes in me will do the works I have been doing, and they will do even greater things than these.Jesus healed people and said that his followers would do the same—and more!
+And for those who claim that miraculous healing doesn’t apply today, check out Jesus’s future-focused statement in the book of John : “Whoever believes in me will do the works I have been doing, and they will do even greater things than these” (John 14:12 NIV).Jesus healed people and said that his followers would do the same—and more!
 Click To Tweet

 Jesus Feeds People